 11 Architect Salary Negotiation Tips

-I am not advocating you ask for an outrageous salary, but you should be clear about the value you bring to the table.
+I am not advocating you ask for an outrageous sum, but you should be clear about the value you bring to the table.
 You need to be aware what your skills and qualifications are worth in the current marketplace.
 For your reference, I covered those variables in greater detail in a previous article, 5 Factors Affecting Your Architect Salary.

-Most of these tips refer to a new job offer but some also apply to renegotiating a current architect salary.
+Most of the following tips refer to a new job offer but some also apply to renegotiating your current architecture salary.

 1. They need to like you

-The better you can position yourself with the hiring manager and/or the person that makes the salary decisions the better off you will be when it comes to negotiation time.
+The better you can position yourself with the hiring manager and/or the person that makes the salary decisions the better off you will be when it comes to the point of negotiation.

 2. They have to believe you deserve it